epsil/spotgen/README.md

     $ for f in **/*.txt; do ./spotify.js "$f" "${f%.txt}.spotify"; done

-#### Converting M3U playlists
+#### M3U playlists

-With some search and replace magic, one can use a text editor to convert M3U playlists to the textual format understood by Spotify.
+With some search and replace magic, one can use a text editor to convert M3U playlists (with the file extension `.m3u` or `.m3u8`) to the textual format understood by Spotify.
 Preferably, the playlist contains `EXTM3U` metadata, like in following example.
 The regular expression

     %s/^#EXTM3U\n\|^#EXTINF:[0-9]+,\|^[^#].*\n?//g